 '''

 Coq < apply foo.

-Proof completed.
+No more subgoals.

 Coq < Qed.

 intros k E.

-rewrite E in |- .
+rewrite E.

 apply foo.

 L1 is defined

 '''

 When one wants to rewrite an equality in a right to left fashion, we should use rewrite <- E rather than rewrite E or the equivalent rewrite -> E. Let us now illustrate the tactic replace.